Hereward the Wake (novel): Publication

 The novel was first published in serial form in the monthly periodical Good Words from January to December 1865.
 It was then published in two volumes in 1866.

 Legacy

-The novel had the effect of elevating Hereward into one of the most romantic figures of English medieval history.
-It is believed to have been read and used as a source of inspiration by J. R. R. Tolkien; verbal echoes include the use of "horse-boy" and the verb "ruffling," as well as Kingsley mentioning "orcs" in a list of monsters.
+The novel had the effect of elevating Hereward into one of the most romantic figures of English mediaeval history.
+It is believed to have been read and used as a source of inspiration by J. R. R. Tolkien; verbal echoes include the use of "horse-boy" and the verb "ruffling", as well as Kingsley's mention of "orcs" in a list of monsters.